 Don’t we have enough of the feelings of being lost and frustrated without adding to that?
 Also, thinking about things I tell you to journal about is not the same as journaling.
 Nor does it give you the same benefit.
 If you want to heal, you will do this step as I recommend.
 If you’re not ready to journal, that is perfectly ok.
 Just save this post and return when you can commit to that and the other steps.

-Here are some examples of what you might write for Step 2 and Step 3.
+Here are some examples of what you might write for Steps Two and Three.

 - Belief: I am not good at relationships.
 Institution: Society